deepchar/deepchar/README.md

 ## Datasets

 Dataset creation is one of the most expensive tasks in [NLP](https://en.wikipedia.org/wiki/Natural_language_processing).
 Our goal was to create an almost 100% data collection pipeline so that other researchers in the field of [NMT](https://en.wikipedia.org/wiki/Neural_machine_translation) could use it.
 We were motivated by the fact that at the time of this research there were very few open-sources.
 We extracted raw data, learned word alignment and created a dataset of multi-token name pairs.
-As far as the pronunciation of a last name is independent of the previous tokens we stick with [Yuval Merhav's and Steven Ash's  approach ](https://arxiv.org/pdf/1808.02563.pdf) and represent **parallel corpora** as a single tokens pair.
+We assumed that the pronunciation of a last name is independent of the previous tokens we stick with [Yuval Merhav's and Steven Ash's  approach ](https://arxiv.org/pdf/1808.02563.pdf) and represent **parallel corpora** as a single tokens pair.
 Table below shows dataset statistics.
 Here EN means latin scripts not only English.

 | Dataset  | Total size | Training size  | Source Alphabet size | Target Alphabet size |